Synonym(s)

 Clinical featuresThis section has been translated automatically.

-- Weight loss, stomatitis, intermittent diarrhea, tendency to thrombosis, diabetic metabolism, hyperglucagonemia, hyperproteinemia, hypokalemia, anemia, glossitis, weight loss.
+Internally: Weight loss, stomatitis, intermittent diarrhea, tendency to thrombosis, diabetic metabolism, hyperglucagonemia, hyperproteinemia, hypokalemia, anemia, glossitis, weight loss.

-- Bizarrely configured, centrifugally growing, annular or multibanded, scaly erythema with pustular formation (evidence of Staphylococcus aureus), crusting, and pigmentary shifts.
+Dermatologic: Bizarrely configured, centrifugally growing, annular or multibanded, scaly erythema with pustular formation (evidence of Staphylococcus aureus), crusting, and pigmentary shifts.

-- Furthermore angular cheilitis, nail dystrophies.
+- Furthermore: angular cheilitis, nail dystrophies.

 Note:

-- In the case of "non-glucagon-induced" necrolytic erythema, the migratory necrolytic erythema heals after substitution with amino acids and zinc (Thomaidou E et al. 2016).
+- In the "non-glucagon-induced" necrolytic erythema, healing of the migratory necrolytic erythema occurs after substitution with amino acids and zinc (Thomaidou E et al. 2016).

 LaboratoryThis section has been translated automatically.